 Dedicated to understanding, advancing and sharing knowledge about arthritis research

-The Arthritis Research Centre of Canada (ARC) was created in 2000 in recognition of the tremendous potential that research can bring to arthritis treatment in Canada, and indeed, the world.
+Arthritis Research Canada (ARC) was created in 2000 in recognition of the tremendous potential that research can bring to arthritis treatment in Canada, and indeed, the world.

-We are a young organization that has already earned international attention as a leading arthritis research environment.
-We are building a strong multi-disciplinary research team of outstanding medical doctors and research scientists, and we willingly collaborate with medical professionals around the world.
+Arthritis Research Canada has earned international attention as a leading arthritis research environment.
+We have built a strong multi-disciplinary research team of outstanding medical doctors and research scientists, and we willingly collaborate with medical professionals around the world.

 With facilities in British Columbia, Alberta and Quebec, we are dedicated to understanding, advancing and sharing knowledge about the causes of arthritis, and addressing issues that are impacting people with arthritis right now.

 We are proud to be affiliated with the University of British Columbia (UBC) and the Vancouver Coastal Health Research Institute (VCHRI).
 We have also established a partnership with Simon Fraser University (SFU) with the creation of the Maureen and Milan Ilich/Merck Chair in Statistics for Arthritis and Musculoskeletal Diseases.
 In Calgary, we are affiliated with the University of Calgary and the McCaig Institute for Bone and Joint Health.
 In Quebec, we are affiliated with Laval University.

 Arthritis in its more than 100 forms is the most costly, chronic disease in Canada affecting over 5.2 million Canadians and is the number one reason for workplace disability.
 Our scientific team is currently engaged in over 75 studies covering the breadth of arthritis.
 Our research is aimed at arthritis prevention, early diagnosis and treatment, and quality of life issues.
 We are determined to reduce the burden of arthritis and give those with this disease more timely and cost-effective solutions to address their healthcare needs.

 What We Do